fuzziqersoftware/resource_dasm/README.md

     *3 -- If a corresponding monochrome resource exists (ICN# for icl4/8, icm# for icl4/8, ics# for ics4/8, kcs# for kcs4/8), produces a 32-bit BMP;
           otherwise, produces a 24-bit BMP with no alpha channel.
     *4 -- The hotspot coordinates are appended to the output filename.
+The alpha channel in the cursor resource doesn't have the same meaning as in a normal image file; pixels with non-white color and non-solid alpha cause the background to be inverted when rendered by classic Mac OS. resource_dasm faithfully reproduces the color values of these pixels in the output file, but most modern image editors won't show these "transparent" pixels.
     *5 -- Produces two images (one instance of the pattern, and one 8x8 tiling).
     *6 -- Produces two images for each pattern in the resource, as in *5.
     *7 -- Produces four images (one instance of the pattern, one 8x8 tiling,